corriedotdev/corriedotdev.github.io/_posts/2022-03-23-investing.md

 © 2015-2022 goodcalculators.com

 ### Forcasting
 We can't predict the future but we can get pretty good at it.
-[Superforcasters](https://www.goodreads.com/book/show/23995360-superforecasting) is a great read and turns out pretty accurate.
-Developing a regression algorithm using AI for the last 10 years of $TSLA stock also seems pretty accurate.
+[Superforcasters](https://www.goodreads.com/book/show/23995360-superforecasting) is a great read and turns out pretty accurate...
+Developing a regression algorithm using AI for the last 10 years of $TSLA stock ALSO seems pretty accurate.
 Stonks go up.
-Below are some fundamental concepts you should understand to quickly see what patterns exist and where you can capitalize on them.
+Below are some fundamental concepts you should understand to quickly see what patterns exist and where you can capitalize on them when getting to understand and become familiar with a stock.
+It takes time to recognise what a company is doing in the stock, hence why I only invest in one as I cant fully immerse myself into news for many companies.

 I don't like day trading that much, its not that safe but these allow you to get intimate with your stock of choice and maybe can start seeing patterns after market shifts.

 - Squeeze (gamma squeeze) <<<< my favorite for seeing a potential move
 - Head and shoulders